-Upon arrival to Juliaca Airport you will be met by our Guest Services Representative and transported to Titilaka lodge.
-You will pass through Juliaca and the port city of Puno.
-Upon arrival at the Lodge, check-in, rest, and enjoy the scenery as you acclimatise.
+Upon arrival to Juliaca Airport you will be met and transported to Titilaka Lodge.
+Upon arrival at the Lodge, check-in and enjoy the scenery as you acclimatise.

-Evening cocktails are served from 6.30 p.m. followed by dinner from 7:30 to 9:30pm.
+Evening cocktails are served from 6.30 p.m. followed by dinner.
 Then join other guests and interpreters to share highlands experiences and tales.

 After rising at the hour that suits you, enjoy breakfast in bed if you wish or wake at dawn to a magnificent sunrise.
-In the morning we will take you by car and boat to visit the legendary islands of Uros and meet one of traditional families that live there.
+In the morning travel by car and boat to visit the legendary islands of Uros and meet a traditional Uros family.
 The Uros Floating Islands are located near the protected National Reserve of Titicaca.
 The people of Uros are a proud culture who due to persecution by other groups found refuge by living on man-made islands many years ago.
 They call themselves kot-suña or people of the lake who claim to have “black blood,” as they are immune to the cold and consider themselves to be owners of the lake and its waters.
 Learn about their history, uses for totora reeds and customs after exploring one of these impressive islands.
 The site is a must for travellers to the area; thus expect to see many other visitors.
 We will return to the hotel for lunch and a siesta.

 After teatime bike around the fields of Plateria.
 This excursion will become one of your memorable bike rides.
 The fields of Plateria, the district where Titilaka is located, provide the perfect setting for active exploration.
 Follow country roads along the grand lake and diverse terrain, where you will observe the local villager’s rural way of life.
 You will see them washing clothes, herding their animals and tending to their children.
 These are conditions for a great time outdoors; you set the pace and direction.